seohyun-hwang/onlineEncryptionHub/README.md

 ## Running the project
-The backend and frontend must be run simultaneously.
+This is a fullstack application; the backend and frontend must be run simultaneously.
 The project files include both the frontend and backend.

 Backend: run `src/main/java/com.example.encryptMsg/EncryptMsgApplication.java`.